 My first memory of photography is a free pocket camera with a fold out viewfinder from Coca Cola, not much bigger than a matchbox.
 I think I got it from collecting fizzy drink ring pulls.
 I was very excited to get it in the post.
 Even though the photos were awful, I still loved it; it was a first step into a new world.

-My first "proper camera" was a Pentax P30 which I bought for £250 with a flash when I was a new college student.
+My first "proper camera" was a Pentax P30 which I bought with a flash for £250 when I was a new college student.
 That was an enormous amount of money for me back then, but I knew that I finally had a real camera that would allow me to take good quality photos.

 PEOPLE may have complained about having their photo taken, but beautiful landscapes don’t!
 After completing a degree in Kent, I set off for New Zealand (here are some photos), and I of course had my camera with me; now a well used Pentax MZ5.
-Having so many dramatic sights around me, I couldn’t stop taking photos; that was where I really learned to take photos properly.
+Having so many dramatic sights around me, I couldn’t stop taking photos.
+That was where I really learned to take photos properly.
 I had plenty of time and plenty to photograph…..and I made plenty of mistakes.

 During my time of personal discovery abroad, people started to take notice of the photos I was taking, and whereas once upon a time people weren’t so keen on having their photo taken, now they wanted me to photograph their wedding.
 After that it was a slow snowball rolling down a hill, as the friends of one wedding I had photographed would then want me to also photograph their wedding.